Congratulations, you have been accepted! This overview will help you understand how to navigate the process of successfully getting started at UB.

 education requirement, in addition to coursework for your field of

 study.
-Haven Plus will be available on the Wellness
+Haven Plus is available on the Wellness Education Services website.

 Make a list of the courses you plan to take, along with the course registration numbers.
 The registration numbers are online at UB's Office of the Registrar or listed under the hUB Student Center in MyUB.
 Discuss your options with your department or assigned adviser.
 Please note if you need to take undergraduate courses while in your graduate program, you need to fill out the form below and get appropriate approval to register for the course(s).
 You will be charged graduate level tuition and fees for undergraduate coursework, as you are a graduate student.